byCedric/Docker/ci-expo/README.md

 # Expo - Continuous Integration

-A simple Node image based on Alpine Linux, ready for usage in CI.
+A simple Node image based on Alpine Linux, for Expo projects in CI/CD environments.
-This image is build to run specifically for Expo projects.

 ## Dependencies